Key Takeaways

 Everyday Food Sources of Trace Minerals

-Whole foods provide the foundation for trace mineral intake through diverse, nutrient-dense options:
+Whole foods play an important role in trace mineral intake through diverse, nutrient-dense options:

 - Zinc: Beans, lentils, nuts, seeds, whole grains, and shellfish